wise0704/cmd-powerline/README.md

     - 666 cube: A pair of 3-digit heximal (base 6) numbers of RGB &mdash; 000~555.
     - 24-bit: A pair of 6-digit hexadecimal numbers of RGB &mdash; 000000~FFFFFF

-    Colour can be ommited, in which case it defaults to either the colours specified in the segment definition, or `00`.
+    Colour can be omitted, in which case it defaults to either the colours specified in the segment definition, or `00`.

 - `separator`: A character to append at the end of each section.
 For example, the right-facing-triangle character `U+E0B0` (Powerline font symbol).